newnoiseworks/omgd/NOTES.md

 # The in, the now, the hip, the with it

-- YAML files should represent potential "userland" as much as possible
-  - e.g. making profile.yml.tmpl visible / in the new repo is to allow the user to adjust build / deploy processes
-  - run commands w/n go as much as possible to keep things testable etc

 - Consider moving "code" into it's own top level folder, should be able to use utils fine via the namespace
   - allows for individual test files per code plan, probably a pattern for individual files overall